VectorInstitute/SegMate/README.rst

 - **Automatic masking** without the need for prompts
 - **Finetune** SAM on custom datasets
 - `GroundingDINO <https://github.com/IDEA-Research/GroundingDINO/tree/main>`_ **integration** for text prompt segmentation
+- Training a **custom decoder** to auto segment a specific type of object

 .. end-in-sphinx-home-docs